Credits Featured

 Eligibility depends on:

-• Earned income below IRS phase-out thresholds
+• Earned income and AGI below IRS phase-out thresholds

 • Investment income below the statutory limit